Latest news and updates on the COVID-19 vaccine.

 Your parent with middle-stage dementia may need help with:

 If you live with someone in the middle stages of dementia, you’ve likely taken on more responsibility for their care by now.
-This may be a good time to evaluate whether you need additional support to help ensure their health and safety.
+At this stage, it may be time to evaluate whether you need additional support to help ensure the health and safety of your loved one.
 It’s also important to consider your own physical and mental health, the financial burdens that come with caregiving, and how it will affect your family, social, and work life.
+In some cases, Medicare may cover dementia care costs for eligible people.

 You may want to consider care and support options such as: